 Some solar projects, especially those that are unlikely to export generation to the electric grid, opt to take utility service under a non-NEM tariff.
 Table 4 shows the total solar interconnections compared to the number of interconnected systems on solar NEM 1.0 and 2.0 tariffs in IOU territories.
-Only 3.14 percent of customer-sited solar capacity in the state does not take service under a NEM tariff.
+Less than one percent (0.13 percent) of customer-sited solar installations in the state does not take service under a NEM tariff.